x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/plus-addressing-in-exchange-online.md

 # Plus Addressing in Exchange Online

 From September 2020, plus addressing, also known as subaddressing, is available in Exchange Online.
-Subaddressing is defined as a way to support dynamically-created recipient (not sender) email addresses for mailboxes.
+Subaddressing is defined as a way to support dynamically created recipient (not sender) email addresses for mailboxes.

 An SMTP email address uses the basic syntax: `<local-part>@<domain>`.
 For example, sean@contoso.com.